natewong1313/stafford-junction/README.md

 ## Authors

-The ODHS Medicine Tracker is based on an old open source project named "Homebase".
+The Stafford Junction Client Management Software is based on an old open source project named "Homebase".
 [Homebase](https://a.link.will.go.here/) was originally developed for the Ronald McDonald Houses in Maine and Rhode Island by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker.

 Modifications to the original Homebase code were made by the Fall 2022 semester's group of students.
 That team consisted of Jeremy Buechler, Rebecca Daniel, Luke Gentry, Christopher Herriott, Ryan Persinger, and Jennifer Wells.